CraverBoyyy/CosmoMC-Installation/README.md

 #turn on checkpoint for real runs where you want to be able to continue them
 checkpoint = T
 ```
+Setting `root_dir` to model directory and `file_root` should contain information about the model and used datasets.
 To do a MCMC run you need to find the line which starts with action and set its value to 0.

 4. Running on Cluster